DanielGoncalves666/CellularAutomatonExperimentPlotter/README.md

 #### Data file

-This file is the direct output obtained from an experiment using any implementation of a Cellular Automaton for pedestrian evacuation (with exception to files for environment_heatmap graphics, which should have only data).
+This file is the direct output obtained from an experiment using any implementation of a Cellular Automaton for pedestrian evacuation (with exception to files for environment_heatmap graphics).
 Its content follows this structure:

 * The first line contains the command used to generate the data.
 * The second line is a separator formed by hyphens (`-`).